kimberlymazel/mandible2024/README.md

 ### dataset
 Folder containing different datasets used for the models
-- annotations & annotations2: Files from Ms. Merve
+- annotations & annotations2: Files from Dr. Merve
+- augmented: Dataset after undergoing augmentation
 - box
   - 500_700: 500-700 Pano Fang
   - teeth_nopins: Pano with teeth or no pins